vietansegan/segan/README.md

 Take a look at the `build.xml` for more options.

 # SLDA
 This provides an implementation of Supervised Latent Dirichlet allocation (Blei and McAuliffe, NIPS'07).
-SLDA takes as inputs a set of documents, each of which is associated with a continuous response variable.
+SLDA's input is a set of documents, each of which is associated with a continuous response variable.

-To run SLDA:
+### Running SLDA
 ```
 java -cp "$SEGAN_PATH/dist/segan.jar:$SEGAN_PATH/lib/*" sampler.supervised.regression.SLDA --dataset <dataset-name> --word-voc-file <word-vocab-file> --word-file <doc-word-file> --info-file <doc-info-file> --output-folder <output-folder> --burnIn <number-burn-in-iterations> --maxIter <max-number-iterations> --sampleLag <sample-lag> --report <report-interval> --K <number-topics> --alpha <alpha> --beta <beta> --rho <rho> --sigma <sigma> --mu <mu> --init <initialization>
 ```

 - `<dataset-name>`: Name of the dataset